pgcentralfoundation/pgrx/DESIGN-DECISIONS.md

 pgx reserves the right to generate other convenience types, traits, etc in the future.
 Such things may come from user requests or from the need to ensure more robust compile-time type checking and safety guarantees.

 The bindings are generated via the `build.rs` script in the `pgx-pg-sys` crate.
-As some of Postgres header files are themselves machine-generated, pgx requires its bindings be generated from these machine-generated headers.
+As some of the Postgres header files are themselves machine-generated, pgx requires its bindings be generated from these headers.
 When pgx is managing Postgres instances itself (via `cargo-pgx`), it gets them from there, otherwise the "-server"/"-server-dev" distribution packages must be locally installed.

 ## Error Handling